Federico Chaves

-Federico Chaves Careaga (February 15, 1882 – April 24, 1978) was a Paraguayan politician and soldier who served as President of Paraguay from September 10, 1949, to May 4, 1954.
+Federico Chaves Careaga (15 February 1882 – 24 April 1978) was a Paraguayan politician and soldier who served as President of Paraguay from 10 September 1949 to 4 May 1954.
 He was a member of the Colorado Party.

 Early life

-Chaves was born on February 15, 1882, in Paraguarí.
+Chaves was born on 15 February 1882, in Paraguarí.
 His parents were the Portuguese Federico Chaves and his wife Felicia Careaga, from Guaira, Paraguay.

 Political history

 Chaves, who received his law degree in 1905, was a longtime leader of the right-of-centre National Republican Association, better known as the Colorado Party.
 When his party served in a coalition government in 1946, Chaves was appointed to the Supreme Court.
 He served as Paraguay's foreign minister from 1947.
 He was elected in April 1949 as President of the Chamber of Representatives, and kept that post until he became president in September 1949.
 He was elected for a three-year term in 1950 and later reelected in 1953.
 When Chaves tried to strengthen his regime by arming the national police in 1954, a coup d'état led by General Alfredo Stroessner on May 4 ended his administration.